hclbaur/sda-core/README.md

 at the output.
 Alice seems to have only one number, and it's actually the second number that gets printed there.

-This is because there is a more subtle (and potentially more dangerous) issue.
+This is because there is a more subtle (and potentially even more dangerous) issue.
 The node carrying the first number is misspelled "phonynumber", which the demo does not look for, and the parser does not care about.